Fran Kelly

 Fran Kelly is an Australian radio presenter, current affairs journalist and political correspondent who hosted the Australian Broadcasting Corporation's Radio National program Breakfast from March 2005 to early December 2021.

 Early life and education

-Kelly grew up in Adelaide, South Australia.
+Fran Kelly grew up in Adelaide, South Australia, one of six siblings.
+Her mother's name was Margaret Tribe, and her father was Francis (Frank) Kelly, who was a chiropractor and World War Two veteran.

 She matriculated from St Dominic's Priory College in North Adelaide in 1974 and, after missing out on a cadetship at The Advertiser, a couple of years later went to the University of Adelaide, completing an arts degree and majoring in literature and classics while also being involved in the women's movement, theatre and music.

 She then worked as an activities officer, booking bands and organising events, first at Flinders University and then La Trobe University in Melbourne from 1980.
-In Melbourne she fronted an all-female band called Toxic Shock, which released a single, "Intoxicated" in 1981.
+In Melbourne she was lead vocalist and played rhythm guitar for an all-female band called Toxic Shock, which released a single, "Intoxicated" in 1981.